Fire Speaks: An Audience with Grandfather Fire

 5:30 pm – Orientation in the Fire House, the Story of Fire and Humans, and Q and A.

 6:30 pm – Picnic on the land—bring your meal and blanket and find a spot.
 Some chairs also available.
+Bring a dessert to share at the Dessert Potluck table.

 7:45 pm – Gather in the Fire House and prepare our ritual space for the evening.